Parametric Design of a Cable-Driven Coaxial Spherical Parallel Mechanism for Ultrasound Scans: Proposed CDC-SPM Haptic Interface

+to demonstrate how the derived equations enable the design of an optimal CDC-SPM interface by incorporating their geometric and functional requirements.

-Figure~\ref{fig:SolidWorksModel} shows the 3D model of the CDC-SPM mechanism, designed using SolidWorks (Dassault Systèmes SE, FR) with the parameters listed in Tab.~\ref{tab:MechDesign}.
-This detailed CAD representation provides a clear visualization of the overall structure and geometry of the mechanism, serving as the foundation for both simulation and physical prototyping.
-As depicted in Fig.~\ref{fig:SolidWorksModel}, the rotational axes of all joints meet at a single central point, referred to as the center of rotation.
+Figure~\ref{fig:SolidWorksModel} shows the 3D model of the CDC-SPM mechanism, designed using SolidWorks (Dassault Systèmes SE, FR) with the parameters listed in Tab.~\ref{tab:MechDesign} for case study ultrasound probes (Fig.~\ref{fig:SolidWorksModel}b--d), as well as a detailed CAD representation of the interface (Fig.~\ref{fig:SolidWorksModel}a).
+This figure provides a clear visualization of the overall structure and geometry of the mechanism, serving as the foundation for both simulation and physical prototyping.
+As depicted in Fig.~\ref{fig:SolidWorksModel}a, the rotational axes of all joints meet at a single central point, referred to as the center of rotation.

 Each of the three legs moves individually via a coaxial pulley system in a lightweight, cable-driven design.
 This coaxial configuration offers a balanced and minimal footprint for the mechanism with a single cable management system.
 Dry bearings have been chosen to minimise the weight and size of the mechanisms.
 Additionally, this self-lubricating joint design reduces maintenance and is suitable for repeated actuations.
 The current prototype is 3D printed, but the final mechanism is going to be in aluminium, keeping the moving mass around 550 grams.